Market East, Indianapolis

-Market East is the newest of seven designated cultural districts in Indianapolis, Indiana.
-The district is on the east side of downtown (in the area where Market Square Arena once stood) and is bounded to the north by New York Street, to the south by the railroad tracks, to the west by Delaware Street and to the east by East Street.
+Market East is a designated cultural district in Indianapolis, Indiana, United States.
+The district is on the east side of downtown Indianapolis and is bounded to the north by New York Street, to the south by the Indianapolis Union Railway, to the west by Delaware Street and to the east by East Street.
+Prominent points of interest include the City-County Building, Indianapolis City Market, the Julia M. Carson Transit Center, and Old Indianapolis City Hall.

 History

 Indianapolis City Market has been serving local residents and businesses since 1886 and was listed on the National Register of Historic Places in 1974.
 From 1886 to 1958 the area was also home to Tomlinson Hall, a civic center which was located at the northeast corner Delaware and Market streets.
 After a devastating fire all that remains are the so-called 'Catacombs', the subterranean foundation of the hall.

 Old Indianapolis City Hall sits at the south corner of Alabama and Ohio streets.
 Built in 1910, it served as city hall until 1962 when the City-County Building opened.
 From 1962 to 2002, the building housed the Indiana State Museum, later serving as the city's main library during construction on an addition to the nearby Central Library.
 The building has been vacant since 2008.
 It was listed on the National Register of Historic Places in 1974.

 From 1974 through 2001, Market Square Arena occupied a one-block area spanning Market Street.
 It was demolished to make way for new development that is now Cummins Distribution Headquarters and the 360 Market Square apartments.

-Today

 The Indianapolis City Market and Indianapolis Cultural Trail are located in the area.
 Since its designation in 2014, the area has added several new high-profile government, residential, and commercial entities including: